-- Balding: caused by over-production of DHT- a hair inhibitor enzyme, as with females
+- Balding: caused by over-production of DHT, a hair inhibitor enzyme

 - Enlarged prostate

-- Shrunken testicles: due to an outside source of testosterone being introduced into the body, the testes slow down testosterone production and shrink
+- Shrunken testicles: with an outside source of testosterone introduced into the body, the testes slow testosterone production and shrink

 Undesirable Steroid Side Effects for Both Genders: